andrewbihl/bsed/bsed/config/CONFIG_README.md

     - At the root of the expression tree is a key $var which maps to the variable that the expression's translation is stored to.

+Each of these values will map to a dictionary which includes a $var_name.
+This is the variable name that the result of translation is stored to.
+For example, if an input marked with the token $USER_TEXT_INPUT has $var_name:
+"search_pattern", then the translation string is expecting an input using that keyword, as opposed to other user text variables which may have been input.

+ ---
+ NOTE: When further parse tokens follow an $EVAL or $EXPR token, it means that all leaves of the subtree to be substituted in can be succeeded by the parse tokens which follow."